fungos/seed/contrib/README.md

-Some customizations are done to these libraries with intent to reduce warning and compile in all supported platforms without their respective build systems.
+Some customizations are done to these libraries with intent to reduce warnings and to compile in all supported platforms without their respective build systems.

 libRocket 1.2.1 bc8b334d2f477f250a885de68c9f621e297faf1c